DinisCruz/keynote-bsideslisbon/manuscript/Privacy.md

 Governments are actively making the internet less secure so they can continue to easily access users' data.

+There must be space for new global players who play by different rules, namely the rules that defend individuals and civil society.

 ### Cryptography

 Cryptography is a public service and capability, as it enables the end-user to control their data.
 It is crucial to protect user data.
 Cryptography also has an excellent tradition of not relying on security by obscurity, or expecting the attacker to have all the code and encrypted data (the only private data are the encryption keys).